cloudmesh-community/fa18-523-60/project-report/report.md

 count against the main category.
 The scale represents highest count with yellow color and lowest count with dark blue color.
 The chart is showing highest successful project counts for the *Technology* main category followed by *Dance* and *Games* categories.
-The count of successful projects tn the *Technology* main category was more than 80000.
+The count of successful projects in the *Technology* main category was more than 80000.

 ![Heatmap Amount Pledged By Category & State](images/heatmap.png){#fig:category_count}